JasonQiu1/SLogo/doc/DESIGN.md

-# DESIGN Document for PROJECT_NAME
+# DESIGN Document for Slogo

 ### Team 3